makrai/notes/acheampong21-Transformer-emotion-review.md

   and BERT
 * Jwa+ [59] designed the BAKE and exBAKE model to automatically detect fake news using BERT through the scrutiny of headlines and body
-* Yang+ [65] detected humor in paragraphs with three-level approach
+* Yang+ [65] detected humor in paragraphs
+  * three-level approach
-  * data augmentation with paragraph dedecomposition (PD), fine-tuning BERT with task-specific label and ensemble for inference
+    * data augmentation with paragraph dedecomposition (PD),
+    * fine-tuning BERT with task-specific label and
+    * ensemble for inference
   * Three datasets
     * CCL2019 Chinese Humor Computation (XIAONIU) dataset
       * The XIAONIU dataset is a Chinese humor dataset made up of 21, 552 human